Grand Prix de Trois-Rivières

 - Chevron B29 [29-75-16] (Bill Brack): Sold via US agent Fred Opert to multiple Canadian champion Bill Brack (Toronto, Ontario) and raced through 1975 in STP colours.
 Won at Halifax in August and at Brainerd in September.
 Sold to Brad Abbott (Messapequa, NY) for 1976 and only raced twice, both times in SCCA events, scoring a win and a third place according to his later advert.
 As he did not score points in NEDiv FB in 1976, these were presumably regional events.
 Abbott then bought a new March 77B and the Chevron was sold to John Galson who raced it in SCCA events in 1977 and 1978.

-- March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
+- March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a white #72 March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
 To Reg Scullion (Dollard-des-Ormeaux, Montreal, Quebec) in time for the Trois-Rivières race in September.
 Also raced by Scullion at Watkins Glen in October, when it was described as being red/white/blue, and at a couple of races in 1975.
+Scullion was sponsored by Peter Overing's Dicom shipping company.
 Subsequent history unknown.

 - March 75B (Patrick Depailler): Tim Cooper (Kansas City, MO) raced a yellow #8 March 75B for Doug Shierson Racing in 1975 with backing from Rutledge Oil.
-Photographs show that this car had all the features of a 75B, so is unlikely to have been his older 73B updated, although this remains a possibility.
-Cooper moved to Wilbur Bunce Racing for 1976, and the "75B/76B" that Bunce built up for him is likely to have been based on this 75B (but could have been based on Cooper's older 73B).
-Cooper raced this car in the Players Canadian and IMSA championship in 1976.
-He appeared at a few races in early 1977 in a March "77B", thought to be this same car further updated.
-Subsequent history unknown.
+Joe Grimaldi recalls that Cooper hired a new 75B from the team for 1975, and that the car then returned to Shierson.
+Cooper moved to Wilbur Bunce Racing in California for 1976, and the "75B/76B" that Bunce built up for him was based on on Cooper's older 73B.
+The subsequent history of the 75B hire car is unknown.

 - Lola T360 (Jacques Desjardins): Jacques Desjardins (Ste-Thérèse, Quebec, Canada) raced a Lola T360 at Trois-Rivières in August 1975, and at Road Atlanta in April 1976.
-Desjardins drove in Formula Ford both before and after these races, so the Lola T360 may have been hired.
+In December 1976, Desjardins advertised two March 75Bs and two Lola T360s.
+He advertised all four cars again in April 1977.
 Nothing more known.

 - Lola T360 [HU16] (Tom Gloy): Sold via Carl Haas and Pierre Phillips to Tom Gloy (Lafayette, CA), and raced in SCCA Nationals at the start of the 1975, then in the Players Canadian Formula Atlantic series, sponsored by Hanna Industries.
 Rented by James Heath for a SCCA National at Willow Springs in October 1975.
 Sold to Phil Threshie (Alamo, CA), and raced in a SCCA National at Sears Point in April, then in three Californian rounds of the 1976 IMSA series.
 Advertised by Threshie in November 1976.
 Subsequent history unknown.

 - March 75B (Vince Muzzin): Vince Muzzin (Northville, Michigan) drove a red #99 March 75B for Doug Shierson Racing in Formula Atlantic in 1975.
 Muzzin's main focus in 1975 was Formula Ford, but he retained the 75B for another season of Atlantic in 1976, but without any success.
+He advertised the car in November 1976, noting that it had a McCoy engine, and again in April 1977.
 Subsequent history unknown.

 - March 712M [71BM-2?]
 (Mauro Lanaro): New for Bill Gubelmann (Oyster Bay, NY) and used in British Formula Atlantic at the start of the season, winning at Oulton Park 21 March, and then in the SCCA Pro Formula B series.
 The car was often described as a 712M but it seems more likely that he used the same 712BM all season.
 Also raced with a BDA in the Formula A race at Lime Rock in Sep and in one round of the Canadian series.
 Sold via Joe Grimaldi's The Race Shop to Frank Del Vecchio (Trumbull, CT) and used in NEDiv FB and in a couple of rounds of the Pro series.
 Sold back via Joe Grimaldi at the end of 1972; Frank thinks it went to a Canadian, and it is very likely to have been the car driven by Ken Huband, Norm Joy and David Westgate in 1973 and 1974.
 Sold to Mauro Lanaro (Montréal, Quebec) to replace the 71BM he lost in a transporter fire in 1974.
 Fitted with a Cosworth BDA engine and raced as the LM Special until at least 1977.
 Whether it is the LM Special he raced from 1980 to 1983 is unclear.
 The car remained with Lanaro for many years and was eventually rebuilt to original 71BM specification about 1999.
 In late 2018, it was part of a package of cars bought from Lanaro by David Clubine (Brantford, ON), and was sold to a collector in Ontario.